+Fees are payable monthly by Visa, MasterCard, or pre-authorized bank withdrawal.
 Declined payments will automatically be charged a \$10 for each transaction.
 Parents with accounts past due may be asked to leave the program unless acceptable payment arrangements are made.
 Accounts more than 30 days past due may result in termination of care.

 Payment is required for absenteeism, sick days, vacation days, centre closures due to inclement weather, emergency closures (i.e., job action/strike) and for statutory holidays.
-A non-refundable, non-tax-deductible \$25 registration fee is due at the time of registration, this fee does not apply to families eligible for Child Care Subsidy or CWELCC.
+A \$25.00 registration fee is due at the time of registration and is nonrefundable and non-tax deductible.